robpike/ivy/README.md

 Ivy is an interpreter for an APL-like language.
 It is a plaything and a work in progress.

+To be built, it requires Go 1.5, which is in beta at the time of writing.

-Also, a prototype App for iPhone and iPad is available in the App store.
+A prototype App for iPhone and iPad is available in the App store.
 Search for "ivy bignum calculator".

 Full documentation at: http://godoc.org/robpike.io/ivy